TosbackCgusBridge-Bot/CGUs-versions/Superpages/Privacy Policy.md

 Sign up to receive special offers and promotions from Superpages.com

-Supermedia

 Data provided by one or more of the following: SuperMedia, Acxiom, Infogroup   |   \* Sponsored Results

-© 2009 - 2013 SuperMedia LLC.
-All rights reserved. \* Restrictions apply.
+Copyright © 2013 Dex Media, Inc. All rights reserved. \* Restrictions apply.
 For full details, see the Terms and Conditions for this program.

 Feedback